 Felt Making (ongoing activity)

-With the help of a guide, visitors can make felt from a piece of sheep’s wool while discovering the history of the world’s oldest fabric.
+With the help of a guide, visitors can make felt from a piece of sheep’s wool while discovering the history and science of the world’s oldest fabric.

 Wool Carding (ongoing activity)

 At this station, visitors can learn about carding, an important step in the transformation of wool.
 They can even try their hand at this activity with a pair of carders!

 Visitors will be enthralled by this demonstration performed by members of the “Ottawa Valley Border Collie Club”, who will captivate your attention with their Border Collies, who race through a course filled with obstacles of all sorts.